dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 ![docker]({{ site.url }}/img/thumbnails/docker-art.png){: .center-image }

-[Docker](https://www.docker.com/) is an open source project that make extremely easy deployment of software and applications thought the use of containers.
-A container, as indicated in the docker project web site, is a "standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another."
+[Docker](https://www.docker.com/) is an open source project that makes extremely easy deployment of software and applications through the use of containers.
+A container, as indicated in the docker project [web site](https://www.docker.com/), is a "standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another."

 It is not a secret that one of the most difficult steps when running a numerical or computational model is the compilation/installation, not only the model